suhanw/auteur/README.md

 [Auteur](https://auteur-nodejs.herokuapp.com)

 Auteur is a full-stack web application inspired by Tumblr.
-It utilizes Express Node.js on the backend, a MongoDB database, and React.js with a Redux architectural framework on the frontend.
+It utilizes Node.js on the backend, a MongoDB database, and React.js with a Redux architectural framework on the frontend.

 ## Features and Implementation